fleapapa/network_profile_recommender/daal/README.md

 * Python 2.7
 * Jupyter Notebook

-For multiple distributed MPI nodes to access the files in /data, a network file system like NFS or Samba, or a distributed file system like HDFS, GlusterFS or CephFS is required.
+For multiple distributed MPI nodes to access the data samples, a network file system like NFS or Samba, or a distributed file system like HDFS, GlusterFS or CephFS is required.